 Sabbaticals Eclipse the Competition.

-One way to win the hearts of potential employees is to offer a sabbatical or volunteer time off.
+One way to win the hearts of potential employees is to offer a sabbatical leave or volunteer time off (VTO).
 At outdoor clothing company Patagonia, employees can take two months paid time off to work with an environmental group.
 Nurturing the employee experience is vital to maintain a productive workforce.
 Employees come back more inspired than ever, bringing new energy to their work.

 You’ve probably heard of unlimited pto vacation paid time off.
 Businesses with these policies do not distinguish between personal time off vs vacation and set no maximum on time off.
 With their supervisor’s approval, workers can take as much as they want.
 This may sound like a dream come true, but the policy remains controversial.